ORNL/ReSolve/docs/sphinx/developer_guide/profiling.rst

   srun -N 1 -n 1 -c 56 hpcprof -o ${OUT}.d ${OUT}.m

 Any arguments that the executable takes can be simply added as when the executable is called locally.
-Similar script could be written for LSF or MOAB scheduler.
+A similar script could be written for LSF or MOAB scheduler.

 ###############